stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ## Dependency Management

-Version 1.11 of Go includes initial support for [modules](https://github.com/golang/go/wiki/Modules).
+Version 1.11 of Go and above include support for [modules](https://github.com/golang/go/wiki/Modules).
 The previous standard for managing dependencies was [dep](https://golang.github.io/dep/).

 # Other Useful Tools